rx-angular/rx-angular/apps/docs/docs/template/api/virtual-scrolling.md

 Right now, the `@rx-angular/template/experimental/virtual-scrolling` package only supports vertical scrolling.
 In the future, it should also be able to support horizontal scrolling.

+This is currently supported by [`@angular/cdk/scrolling`](https://material.angular.io/cdk/scrolling/overview#viewport-orientation).

+### Support viewport and scrolling element separation

+Right now, the `@rx-angular/template/experimental/virtual-scrolling` package only supports the `RxVirtualScrollViewportComponent` to be the scrolling element.
+However, there are cases where you want to define a separate scrolling element, e.g. to support window scrolling.

+This is currently supported by [`@angular/cdk/scrolling`](https://material.angular.io/cdk/scrolling/overview#separate-viewport-and-scrolling-element) and is planned for RxAngular as well.

 ### Tombstones